Monday, May 11, 2009

 The story concerns a young married woman, Constance (Lady Chatterley), whose upper-class husband, Clifford Chatterley, has been paralysed and rendered impotent.
 Her sexual frustration leads her into an affair with the gamekeeper, Oliver Mellors.
 This novel is about Constance's realisation that she cannot live with the mind alone; she must also be alive physically.

-: Friday, February 27, 2009 @ 7:30pm
+Discussion Meeting: Friday, February 27, 2009 @ 7:30pm

 Host: Megan